wamp-proto/wamp-proto/spec/old.md

 > This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.
 >

-Authentication is a complex area: some apps might want to leverage authentication information coming from the transport underlying WAMP (e.g. cookies or TLS client cert auth), other apps might want to do their own authentication on top of WAMP.
-So I still don't think it's a good idea to put that into WAMP wire level protocol.

 A procedure that is provided by a *Callee* to be called via WAMP by *Callers* is said to be *exported*.
 An exported procedure is called **RPC endpoint**.